 Botulinum toxin causes weakness and loss of muscle tone because it blocks the nerve ending’s ability to signal the linked muscle to contract.

-The bacterium Clostridium botulinum is found in soils and marine sediments throughout the world.
-In the United States, foodborne botulism has been associated primarily with home-canned foods, particularly vegetables, and with Alaska Native foods, especially fish.
+The bacterium C. botulinum is found in soils and marine sediments throughout the world.
+In the United States, foodborne botulism has been associated primarily with home-canned foods, particularly vegetables, and with Alaska Native foods, especially fermented fish.

-Clostridium botulinum typically produces one of seven distinguishable toxin types, arbitrarily designated by the letters A through G,.
-Botulism in humans is usually caused by toxin types A, B, and E, and rarely F. Most foodborne botulism is caused by contaminated home-canned foods, though outbreaks also occur from commercial foods, restaurant foods, or improper food handling practices.
+C. botulinum typically produces one of seven distinguishable toxin types, arbitrarily designated by the letters A through G. Botulism in humans is usually caused by toxin types A, B, and E, and rarely F. Most foodborne botulism is caused by contaminated home-canned foods, though outbreaks also occur from commercial foods, restaurant foods, or improper food handling practices.
 Foodborne botulism may also be associated with the ingestion of baked potatoes that have been stored (for extended periods of time) in aluminum foil at room temperature and with certain condiments, such as onion or garlic, stored in oil.
-Outbreaks of Type E are usually associated with consumption of preserved, uncooked foods prepared from aquatic (freshwater or marine) fish or mammals.
+Drinking alcohol made illicitly in prisons, known as hooch or pruno, has also been associated with botulism outbreaks.
+Outbreaks of type E are usually associated with consumption of preserved, uncooked foods prepared from aquatic (freshwater or marine) fish or mammals.
 Types A and B are the principal causes of infant and wound botulism.

-It is essential that both home-canned and commercially-canned foods be prepared properly to prevent the production of botulinum toxin.
+It is essential that both home-canned and commercially-canned foods be prepared and stored properly to prevent the production of botulinum toxin.
 Food that shows any sign of spoilage should be discarded.

 The following link provides information about proper techniques for canning:

 Since respiratory impairment and its complications may be life-threatening, affected individuals should be hospitalized, closely supervised and promptly treated with antitoxin.
 Botulism is a public health emergency because of the severity of illness and because a single case may be the harbinger of many more.
-Physicians in the United States who suspect botulism should immediately consult with their state health department, no matter how low the suspicion.
-State health departments may then contact Centers for Disease Control and Prevention (CDC) to discuss appropriate testing and treatment of suspected patients.
-Rapid notification of public health personnel ensures timely and treatment if indicated.
+Physicians in the United States who suspect botulism should immediately consult with their local or state health department, no matter how low the suspicion.
+Health departments may then contact Centers for Disease Control and Prevention (CDC) to discuss appropriate testing and treatment of suspected patients.
+Rapid notification of public health personnel ensures timely treatment if indicated.
 It also enables rapid identification or prevention of related cases of botulism.
-State health departments and the Centers for Disease Control and Prevention are available 24 hours a day, 7 days a week through emergency contact numbers to respond to suspect botulism cases.
+State health departments and CDC are available 24 hours a day, 7 days a week through emergency contact numbers to respond to suspect botulism cases.
 If physicians are unable to reach their health department, they may contact CDC’s Emergency Operations Center at (770) 488-7100.

 CDC provides additional information about botulism online at: